madhuv2002/cs225-fa21-finalproj/README.md

 $ make
 $ ./main
 ```
 in terminal to start the program.
 You will be prompted to enter two bus stops - the start and end points of your trip.
-This will use return a shortest list of all the stops you would pass through to reach your destination depending on whether it uses BFS or Dijkstra's algorithm.
+This will return the shortest list of all the stops you would pass through to reach your destination depending on whether it uses BFS or Dijkstra's algorithm.
-You can also view a visual representation of all the MTD stops in the `map.png` file.
+You can also view our visual representation of all the MTD stops in the `map.png` file.

 To run tests, cd into the `tests` folder, and enter
 ```